 Daniel Hoover, PhD, ABPP, is a clinical child and adolescent psychologist at the Center for Child and Family Traumatic Stress at Kennedy Krieger Institute directing the center’s postgraduate psychology training program and coordinating the Horizon Clinic, which treats children with developmental disabilities and psychological trauma .
 Dr. Hoover received his doctoral degree in clinical psychology from the University of Kentucky in 1992.
 He then completed a two-year postdoctoral fellowship in child and adolescent psychology at the Karl Menninger School of Psychiatry in Topeka, Kansas.
 Remaining on the faculty of the Menninger Clinic for 15 years, he served as director of the child psychology department and director of psychology training, as well as team leader in the inpatient adolescent treatment program.
 Before joining Kennedy Krieger Institute in 2011, Dr. Hoover served as psychology supervisor and director of wraparound services for the Delaware State Division of Prevention and Behavioral Health.
 Dr. Hoover is board certified in clinical child and adolescent psychology through the American Board of Professional Psychology and is licensed in Delaware and Maryland.
 Dr. Hoover has a faculty appointment in the department of psychiatry at Johns Hopkins School of Medicine.

-Betsy Offermann, LCSW-C, is co-director of the Center for Child and Family Traumatic Stress Training.
-She received her bachelor's degree in social work in 1984, and her master's degree in 1985 from the University of Maryland.
+Betsy Offermann, LCSW-C, is a Clinical Manager at the Center for Child and Family Traumatic Stress at Kennedy Krieger Institute in Baltimore.
+She received her bachelor's degree in social work in 1984 and her master's degree in 1985 from the University of Maryland.
 In 1988, she completed a post-master's certificate in marital and family therapy.
-She has more than 23 years of experience providing treatment services to sexually abused children and their families.
-The SMART Model (Safety, Mentoring, Advocacy, Recovery, and Treatment) was developed by Offermann to address problematic sexual behavior in young children with sexual abuse.
-Offermann also helped to develop a video now used state-wide to train child care workers, investigators, mental health providers and parents on the impact of sexual abuse.
-She has presented locally and nationally, and served as co-chair of the 2006 Governor's Conference on Child Abuse and Neglect.
+She has more than 34 years of experience providing treatment services to sexually abused children and their families.
+The SMART Model (Safety, Mentoring, Advocacy, Recovery, and Treatment) was developed by Offermann to address problematic sexual behavior in young children who have experienced sexual abuse.
+Offermann also helped to develop a video that is now used state-wide to train child care workers, investigators, mental health providers and parents on the impact of sexual abuse.
+She has given presentations about her work locally and nationally, and served as co-chair of the 2006 Governor's Conference on Child Abuse and Neglect.
 Offermann has trained staff, mentors, investigators and child welfare workers to improve understanding of the impact of trauma and effective treatment strategies.